Stockport Branch Canal

-The Stockport Branch Canal was a 5-mile (8 km) branch of the Ashton Canal from Clayton to Stockport.
+The Stockport Branch Canal was a 5-mile (8 km) branch of the Ashton Canal from Clayton to Stockport, England.

 Route

-The canal left the main line of the Ashton Canal at Stockport Junction (otherwise Clayton Junction), between locks 10 and 11 at Clayton, and it terminated at Stockport Basin just beyond the top of Lancashire Hill.
-It was just less than five miles long (7.87 km) and it was lock free.
+The canal left the main line of the Ashton Canal at Stockport Junction (otherwise Clayton Junction), between locks 10 and 11 at Clayton, and terminated at Stockport Basin, just beyond the top of Lancashire Hill.
+It was just less than five miles long (7.87 km) and was lock free.

-It went through Gorton, Abbey Hey and Reddish and it opened for trade in 1797.
+It went through Gorton, Abbey Hey and Reddish and opened for trade in 1797.

-At Reddish, it was intended that a further branch (the Beat Bank Branch Canal) would be built, and work actually began on construction of this branch.
-Only an isolated section of that branch was ever built, and it never connected with the Stockport Branch.
+At Reddish, it was intended that a further branch (the Beat Bank Branch Canal) would be built, but only an isolated section was completed, and it never connected with the Stockport Branch.

 Features

 The canal was for the most part urban, being heavily industrialised along most of its length.
 Between Clayton and Gorton there was a heavy concentration of engineering factories and ironworks as well as the Canal Company’s Depot at Gorton.
 Beyond Gorton, all the way through Reddish, cotton mills predominated.